littlebusters/Collapse-All-Artboards-and-Groups/README.md

 Collapse All Artboards and Groups
 =================================

-Collapse all artboards and groups on Current Document in Sketch.
+Collapse all artboards and groups in the Current Document in Sketch.

 Original Script: [Collapse Artboards And Groups](https://github.com/daneden/sketch-collapse-all)